wp-statistics/wp-statistics/readme.txt

 * Added: GeoIP exclusion options.
 * Added: Host name exclusion options.
 * Fixed: Map dashboard widget fails when Google is selected as map provider.
+* Fixed: Changing the statistical report schedule would not actually change the schedule unless you disabled and then enabled the statistical reports feature.
 * Updated: French language.

 = 8.5.1 =